carolsanthosh/Train-Cleaning-Robot/README.md

 # Camera Streamer
-ROS package to stream camera image to a web interface with object detection
+ROS package to stream camera image to a web interface with object detection on RPi-2

 ## Summary
 This package uses three rospy pakcages.